yared2/spring-boot-interview-questions/spring-boot-interview-questions.md

 Registers the service with Eureka service discovery.

 47. What is Resilience4j?
-Library for circuit breaker, retry, rate limiting, bulkhead patterns.
+Library for circuit breaker, retry, rate limiting, and bulkhead patterns.

 48. How to configure logging?
 Using application.properties or logback-spring.xml.